 - Use buffering carefully—buffers can help stability, but they can also dull flavor or interfere with gelling.

-When gummies darken over time, it’s easy to chalk it up to “normal aging.”
-In quality control, color drift is often a useful signal that the formula is still reacting in the bottle.
-Depending on the system, non-enzymatic browning can be influenced by heat history, syrup composition, flavor components, and the overall chemistry of the matrix.
+When gummies darken over time, it’s easy to blame “normal aging.”
+In quality control, color drift is often a useful clue that the formula is still reacting in the bottle.
+Depending on the system, non-enzymatic browning can be influenced by heat history, syrup composition, flavor components, and the overall chemistry of the base.

-One practical technique that doesn’t get enough attention is tracking instrumental color (L*a*b*) alongside potency during stability.
-It’s fast, inexpensive, and can flag trouble early-sometimes before a sensory panel would confidently call it out.
+One practical technique that often goes overlooked is tracking instrumental color (L*a*b*) alongside potency during stability.
+It’s fast, inexpensive, and can flag trouble early—sometimes before a sensory panel would confidently call it out.

-Moisture percentage is useful, but for gummy stability, water activity is often the sharper tool.
+Moisture percentage is useful, but for gummy stability, water activity is often the better metric.
 Two batches can hit the same moisture % and release potency, then age differently because their aw is slightly different due to cook endpoints, conditioning variability, or ingredient lot changes.

 Stronger gummy programs typically put structure around this: